-How to Grow Bing Cherry Trees in Arizona
+Is It Possible to Grow Cherry Trees in Arizona?

-Though I have attempted to grow cherries in Southern Arizona, my Bing planted at 2 years old died at age 6 of a rot.
-I was able to get 2 cherry crops.
-Follow the notes on fungus control with dormant oil and you shouldn't have that problem.
-The fruit is one of my favorites (especially Bing) and I can never get rid of the picture in my mind of the beautiful pink flowers of the cherry trees along the Potomac River near Washington, D.C.
+Though I attempted to grow cherries in southern Arizona, the Bing that I planted at two years old died at age six of a rot.
+I was able to get two cherry crops.
+Follow the notes on fungus control with dormant oil, and you shouldn't have that problem.
+Cherries—especially Bing—are one of my favorite fruits, and I can never get rid of the picture in my mind of the beautiful pink flowers of the cherry trees along the Potomac River near Washington, D.C.
 It is fruit bearing and beautiful, like the gorgeous blossoms of the peach tree which I have successfully grown for many years in Superior, Arizona (3000 feet).
 Cherry trees are grown in upper Arizona, and some have had success in the Phoenix valley, but they require a frost.
-Sour cherry and sweet cherries are reported to be the best varieties to plant to maximize chances of success.
+Sour cherry (Montmorency) and sweet cherries (Bing) are reported to be the best varieties to plant to maximize chances of success.

 Soil Alkalinity or Acidity

-One of the reasons cherry trees may need extra care in planting in Southern Arizona is that they need a specific ph (acid or alkali) in the soil.
+One of the reasons cherry trees may need extra care in southern Arizona is that they need a specific pH (acid or alkali) in the soil.
 Many areas of the desert southwest are very low in acid content.
-Indeed, many gardeners add lots of manure and other agents to decrease the ph.
+Indeed, many gardeners add lots of manure and other agents to decrease the pH.
 Sweet and sour cherries are reported as successful in the desert climes of Arizona including Montgomery and Bing.
 They can also be difficult to grow.

-I have brought up a Bing Cherry in Superior, Arizona (altitude 3000 feet and only a few degrees cooler than the Phoenix Valley, which is HOT!).
-The tree was 6 years old and appeared to be thriving with a small crop at age 4 and 5.
+I have brought up a Bing cherry in Superior, Arizona (altitude 3000 feet and only a few degrees cooler than the Phoenix Valley, which is HOT!).
+The tree was six years old and appeared to be thriving with a small crop at age four and five.
 The trees like full sun, although even farther south than Superior, perhaps the Tucson area, the heat might be such that the tree would need a bit of shade before the end of the day.
-On this point I am not certain, but the difficulty reported as far as raising cherry trees in the desert is probably ph or extreme heat.
-The heat is often called "Hellish".
+On this point, I am not certain, but the difficulty reported as far as raising cherry trees in the desert is probably ph or extreme heat.
+The heat is often called "Hellish."
 And also, cherry trees need a cold winter.
 They also do not like a late frost.
-Arizona can give the cold winter and the likelihood of a late frost is slim.
+Arizona can give the cold winter, and the likelihood of a late frost is slim.
 We get an average of 2" of snow a year in Superior, but we are in the middle eastern part of Arizona.
 Judge accordingly.

-The best recommendations I have found for hole size is 2 to 3 feet deep.
-I refer to recommendations because as a gardener in Arizona, my 6 year old cherry tree passed, but I thoroughly enjoyed two small crops of about 30 cherries each before its demise.
-Hole diameter should be up to 2 feet.
+The best recommendations I have found for hole size is two to three feet deep.
+I refer to recommendations because as a gardener in Arizona, my six-year-old cherry tree passed, but I thoroughly enjoyed two small crops of about 30 cherries each before its demise.
+Hole diameter should be up to two feet.
 Take into consideration the age of the tree and the planting directions coming with the plant.
-One reason I shop at Wal-Mart for plants is not just because of price, although that is important, but because all the plants have directions for best planting and sun requirements.
-Common sense dictates that if the tree is 2 years old (like mine was) you will want to protect it from extreme wind by staking it.
+One reason I shop at Wal-Mart for plants is not just because of the price, although that is important, but because all the plants have directions for best planting and sun requirements.
+Common sense dictates that if the tree is two years old (like mine was), you will want to protect it from extreme wind by staking it.

 I have had much trouble with birds eating my peaches.
 I have used netting successfully but with one downfall.
-It is true that birds can be injured with the netting.
-Alternatives to netting to discourage birds are available.
+It is true that birds can be injured with the netting, and alternative methods are available.
 Cherry trees are reportedly just as susceptible.
 At the same time, thankfully, I have not had that much trouble with insects, although I use an all-season emollient (oil) after the leaves have fallen off as a safeguard.
-I will did the same with the cherry tree.
-Insect infestation tends to be less of a problem, according to experts, than other places due to the heat of the desert.
+I did the same with the cherry tree.
+Insect infestation tends to be less of a problem, according to experts than other places due to the heat of the desert.
 So far, that has held true for my stone fruit trees, but as I have said, I am now reporting what I have learned from others, not necessarily from experience (which I do have with apricot and peach, and to some extent cherries).
-The 2 types of cherry trees listed above (Bing and Montgomery) seem to be the best for Arizona.
+The two types of cherry trees listed above (Bing and Montgomery) seem to be the best for Arizona.

 Insects Can Bug You